C00282704/Tadgh_Year_4_Project/README.md

-# The-Counter---Object-Counting-App
+# Tadgh Year 4 Project
-A mobile application that can count the amount of certain object in a video or photo.
+A mobile application that will display and link to RSS Feeds from various sites